-- The New York City Department of Transportation's Midtown in Motion is a congestion management system that has improved travel times on the avenues in Midtown by 10%.
+The New York City Department of Transportation's Midtown in Motion is a congestion management system that has improved travel times on Midtown's avenues by 10%.

-- The My DEP Account lets New Yorkers track consumption from home.
+The My DEP Account lets New Yorkers track consumption from home.
 The system eliminates the need for a water meter reader to visit premises.
-It allows the Department of Environmental Protection to monitor citywide consumption more closely and more effectively manage the city's water supply system.
+It allows the Department of Environmental Protection to monitor citywide consumption more closely and manage the city's water supply system more effectively.

-- New York's data report - Open Data for All- provides free public data published by a range of local agencies.
+New York's data report - Open Data for All- provides free public data published by various local agencies.
 This tool opens data for people to make a difference in their communities—including educators, students, artists, builders, small business owners, advocates, reporters, community board members.
 It also means open data for the 300,000 workers who make New York City safer, cleaner, and more equitable.

 Amsterdam Smart City

-Amsterdam is a shining example of a well-connected smart city that is reaping the rewards of opening the data vault.
+Amsterdam is a shining example of a well-connected smart city reaping the rewards of opening the data vault.
 The Smart City initiative began in 2009 and included over 170 projets.

 Now, navigating the city is snap for all.